anupamasekar/pc-assignment/README.md

 ![](https://github.com/anupamasekar/pc-assignment/blob/main/data/reoriented-pcd.png)

+Plane segmentation can fail to detect the floor if there are multiple similar sized planes in the scene, due to walls or other planar objects.
+In such cases we can iteratively run RANSAC to segment the planes and choose the plane that is most likely to be the floor based on some criterion.

 ### Q2
 Since the 3D representation involved over here is a point cloud, the overall scene looks kind of pointy and perforated.
 Convert this point cloud to some other representation where the scene looks more continuous with a smooth surface.

 **Solution**

 1. To represent the scene as a mesh with smooth surfaces we need to do surface reconstruction.
 Point clouds can be very noisy which could affect the surface reconstruction process and normal computation.
 So we first clean up the point cloud by removing statistical outliers.
-We can further tune the parameters depending on the point density and amount of noise.

 Clean pcd: